High-dimensional robust approximated M-estimators for mean regression with asymmetric data: Data Example

 In this section, we use the NCI-60 data, a gene expression data set collected from Affymetrix HG-U133A chip, to illustrate the performance of the PRAM estimators evaluated in Section {\ref{sec:simulation}}.
-The NCI-60 data consists of data from 60 human cancer cell lines and can be downloaded via the web application CellMiner (http://discover.nci.nih.gov/cellminer/).
+The NCI-60 data consists of data from 60 human cancer cell lines and can be downloaded via the web application CellMiner (\url{http://discover.nci.nih.gov/cellminer/}).
 The study is to predict the protein expression on the KRT18 antibody from other gene expression levels.
-The expression levels of the protein {\it keratin} 18 is known to be persistently expressed in carcinomas (\cite{oshima1996oncogenic}).
+The expression level of the protein {\it keratin} 18 is known to be persistently expressed in carcinomas \cite{oshima1996oncogenic}.
 After removing the missing data, there are $n=59$ samples with $21,944$ genes in the dataset.
 One can refer \cite{shankavaram2007transcript} for more details.

 We perform some pre-screenings and keep only $p_1$ genes with largest variations and then choose $p_2$ genes out of them which are most correlated with the response variable.
 Here the final dataset is obtained by choosing $p_1=2000$ and $p_2=500$, yielding $n=59$ and $p=500$ for PRAM data analysis.
-Similar to our simulation studies, we then apply $6$ PRAM estimators to select important genes, with tuning parameters $\alpha$ and $\lambda$ chosen from the $10$-fold cross validation.
+Similar to our simulation studies, we then apply $6$ PRAM estimators to select important genes, with tuning parameters $\alpha$ and $\lambda$ chosen from the $10$-fold cross-validation.
 Since the TA-type and CA-type PRAM estimators perform similarly, we will only report results from four methods: HA-Lasso, CA-Lasso, HA-MCP and CA-MCP.

-The number of selected genes from four PRAM methods are 27 (HA-Lasso), 31 (CA-Lasso), 12 (HA-MCP), 5 (CA-MCP), respectively.
+The numbers of selected genes from four PRAM methods are 27 (HA-Lasso), 31 (CA-Lasso), 12 (HA-MCP), 5 (CA-MCP), respectively.
 HA-Lasso and CA-Lasso that selected 27 and 31 genes respectively could potentially result in over selection since the total sample size is only 59.
-Figure \ref{fig:resid-box}(a) and Figure \ref{fig:resid-box}(b) show that the residual distributions generated from HA-MCP and CA-MCP both had a longer tail on the left side.
+Fig. \ref{fig:resid-box}(a) and Fig. \ref{fig:resid-box}(b) show that the residual distributions generated from HA-MCP and CA-MCP both had a longer tail on the left side.
 It indicates that PRAM estimators with non-convex penalties can be resistant to the data contamination or data's irregularity due to the flexible robustness and nice variable selection property.